sje30/lse/lse-eglen.md

 [primer](https://bit.ly/rrs-primer), on what this means for researchers.
-In essence, authors declare that any author-accepted manuscript (AAM) resulting from their manuscript submitted to a journal for publicatio can be made freely available without embargo.
+In essence, authors declare that any author-accepted manuscript (AAM) resulting from their manuscript submitted to a journal for publication can be made freely available without embargo.
-This provides a pragmatic, zero-cost solution to open access, commonly termed 'green OA', as an alernative to the publisher-preferred model of 'gold OA' where an article processing charge must be paid.
+This provides a pragmatic solution, free of author fees, commonly termed 'green OA', as an alernative to the publisher-preferred model of 'gold OA' where an article processing charge is often required.
 UKRI see both green and gold OA as equally valid approaches to sharing work.

 As a researcher, I think the RRS is a valuable tool for us to retain